lucassimao/Angular-CRUD-Spring-Boot-Backend/backend/README.md

 - **src/main/java/br/jus/trt22/demo/modelo** package contains the entity class Advogado (lawyer)
 - **src/main/java/br/jus/trt22/demo/repositorio** package contains the restful controller for the Advogado entity

-# How to run
+# How to run in development mode

 You must have the JDK >= 9 properly installed on your machine.
 Just run either `mvnw.cmd spring-boot:run` (on Windows machine) or `mvnw spring-boot:run` (on a linux machine)

+# How to build

+Run `mvn clean package` in order to package the spring boot backend server.
+The script will generate the file ./target/demo-backend.jar

+To run with the development configurations, just run `java -jar ./target/demo-backend.jar`.
+To run with the production profile, run `java -jar -Dspring.profiles.active=production ./target/demo-backend.jar`

 # How to build a docker image

-just run `docker build -t demo-backend .` and to start a docker container `docker run --rm -it -p 8080:8080 demo-backend`
+just run `mvn clean package && docker build -t demo-backend .` and to start a docker container `docker run --rm -it -p 8080:8080 demo-backend`